akeneo/pim-api-docs/content/rest-api/overview.md

 _All the essential things you need to know._

-## Root of the API
+## Root of the REST API

-The API offers a set of endpoints that can be reached via the following root URI.
+The REST API offers a set of endpoints that can be reached via the following root URI.
 ```http
 https://demo.akeneo.com/api/rest/v1
 ```

-`https://demo.akeneo.com` is the host of the PIM you are trying to request via the API.
+`https://demo.akeneo.com` is the host of the PIM you are trying to request via the REST API.

-`v1` means that you want to use the first (and only) version of the API.
+`v1` means that you want to use the first (and only) version of the REST API.
 All URIs have to explicitly request this version.
-If you try to request another version of the API, you will receive a beautiful 404 error since there is only one version of the API for now.
+If you try to request another version of the REST API, you will receive a beautiful 404 error since there is only one version of the REST API for now.

 ## Available HTTP Verbs

-In the first version of the API, we use 4 HTTP verbs.
+In the first version of the REST API, we use 4 HTTP verbs.
 They are the following.

 | Verb |  Use |
 | ------ | ----------- |